 Dimension 1: General Knowledge

 Teacher education graduates have a strong liberal studies core that develops their understanding of the rich cultural heritage of students, provides an understanding of our global community and develops competence in critical thinking, writing, oral communication, and technology.
-Students use general knowledge and skills in professional practice.
+Students demonstrate general knowledge and skills in professional practice by building subject matter connections across disciplines; adapting relevant subject matter for multiple levels of learners; and communicating orally and in writing using formal, standard English.

 Dimension 2: Content Knowledge

-Teacher education graduates understand and use the central concepts, tools of inquiry, technological resources, and structures of their discipline(s) and can create learning experiences that make these aspects of the subject matter meaningful for all students.
+Teacher education graduates understand and use the central concepts, tools of inquiry, technological resources, and structures of their discipline(s).
+Students demonstrate content knowledge by creating relevant and current learning experiences that are meaningful for all students.

-Teacher education graduates are able to plan instruction based upon knowledge of subject matter, characteristics and needs of students, the community, and curriculum goals.
-They understand and use a variety of instructional strategies and tools to encourage students' development of critical thinking, problem solving and performance skills.
+Teacher education graduates are able to plan instruction based upon knowledge of subject matter, characteristics and needs of students, the community, and curriculum goals as expressed in state standards.
+They understand and use a variety of instructional strategies and tools to encourage students’ development of critical thinking, problem solving and performance skills.
+They are able to document appropriate planning of classroom strategies through the use of high quality lesson plans.
 They use an understanding of individual and group motivation and behavior to create a safe learning environment that encourages positive social interaction, active engagement in learning, and self-motivation.
 Graduates are able to ethically use technology to enhance the learning of students.
 They understand and are able to use formal and informal assessment strategies to evaluate and ensure the continuous intellectual, social, and physical development of learners.

 Dimension 4: Diversity

 Teacher education graduates are committed to serving a rapidly changing, expanding, and increasingly diverse society.
-They understand how individuals differ and create instruction in which people honor one another as individuals, value differences and the special gifts each of us brings to the community, and respect the rights of others as human beings inclusive of race, gender, ethnicity, cultural background, sexual orientation, class, age, disability, religion, and national origin.
+They respect and appreciate each person and the unique experiences that influence how an individual understands the world.
+They establish a welcoming classroom climate.
+They create instruction in which people honor one another as individuals, value differences and the special gifts each brings to the community, and respect the rights of others as human beings inclusive of race, gender, ethnicity, cultural background, language, sexual orientation, socioeconomic status, age, disability, religion, and national origin.
+Teacher education graduates are capable of self-examination to overcome prejudice.

 Dimension 6: Reflective Practice

-Teacher education graduates are reflective practitioners who continually seek to raise questions, to critically analyze the effects of their own practice on others (students, parent and other professionals in the learning community), and to develop creative solutions to educational dilemmas and concerns.
+Teacher education graduates are reflective practitioners who are committed to growth and professional improvement.
+Reflective practice begins with assessment of self: talent, attitudes, behaviors, patterns, professional practice and follows with peer review.
+Graduates develop a respect for feedback and continuously seek alternative perspectives for both self improvement, and the improvement of student learning.
+Reflective practice is also exercised when building the foundation of theories and philosophies that become the teaching framework of each practitioner.
+Reflection enables future teachers to raise questions, to critically analyze theory and current research and to evaluate the effects of their own practice on others (students, families and other professionals in the learning community), and to develop creative solutions to educational dilemmas and concerns.

 Dimension 8: Caring

-Teacher education graduates appreciate the talents of all learners, believe that all students can learn, and are committed to using individual strengths to help students develop self-confidence and competence.
-Teacher education graduates encourage and support the practice of thoughtful consideration and concern among all members of the school and community environment.
+Teacher education graduates appreciate the talents of all learners, believe that all students can learn, and demonstrate flexibility by using individual strengths to guide student learning.
+They respond to both character and competence in building caring and trusting relationships.
+Teacher education graduates encourage such relationships and support the practice of mutual consideration and concern in classroom management strategies, and among all members of the school and community environment.

 Teacher education graduates demonstrate a commitment to active, ethical involvement in the school, community and profession.
-They are committed to developing opportunities for learners to engage in socially responsible behaviors.
+Graduates demonstrate their citizenship by serving their communities and profession.
+They are committed to developing opportunities for learners to engage in socially responsible behaviors demonstrated by sustainable classroom practices, a global perspective on history, culture and resources, and local action utilizing methods such as service-learning.
+Graduates make responsible choices regarding confidentiality of student records and personal use of social media.